Pear Deck Teaching Truths

 We created Pear Deck with these truths in mind, and we’re so excited to find new ways to explore their potential with you.
 Read on to find out what the Teaching Truths are, and how you can bring these best practices to your school.

 Students need to be encouraged to be courageous and resilient.
-Developing tenacity—that ability to overcome setbacks—means giving my students real challenges, allowing them to fail, and guiding them through the aftermath.
-Life doesn’t present us with discrete tasks that we ace or fail.
+Developing tenacity — the ability to overcome setbacks — means giving students real challenges, allowing them to fail, and guiding them through the aftermath.
+Life doesn’t present us with discrete tasks we ace or fail.
 Instead, we are continually traversing a path replete with highs and lows, resplendent views and pitfalls.
 Let’s help our students be unafraid in those stumbling moments, teach them how to get back up, reflect, and keep going.

 A school culture that engenders resilience challenges students to take risks outside of their comfort zones and guides students through the failures that inevitably come with those risks.
 When a true achievement is attained, the reward isn’t material – it’s more than a certificate or a medal.

 Imagine students in the thrill of a football victory against a rival school.
 Or imagine your students on opening night of the school musical.
-The reward these students receive is a sense of pride in front of their community—and the internal reward of knowing they worked hard, really really hard, with lots of mistakes along the way, to achieve something spectacular.
+The reward these students receive is a sense of pride in front of their community — and the internal reward of knowing they worked hard with lots of mistakes along the way, to achieve something spectacular.
 Tackling Tenacity is about helping students achieve that sense of strength and confidence in their own potential.

 To find happiness and satisfaction in our ever-changing world, students will need to adapt, change, and innovate.
-I don’t want my students to spend 12 years in school repeating after me; I want them to learn to dig deeper, to ask “why,” to uncover multiple possible “whys,” and suggest creative solutions to big problems.
-Rather than being a taskmaster, I want to be a coach who encourages my students in practicing and strengthening their critical and creative thinking muscles every day.
+We don’t want students to spend 12 years in school just repeating what they've learned from wrote memory; we want them to learn to dig deeper, ask “why,” uncover multiple possible “whys,” and suggest creative solutions to big problems.
+Rather than being a taskmaster, teachers are coaches who encourage students in practicing and strengthening their critical and creative thinking muscles every day.

 As teachers and administrators, this means you set the tone for intellectual curiosity.
-Testing is intended to make sure all of our students achieve a standard of rigor, but a major downside is that our curriculum quickly becomes reductive.
+Testing is intended to make sure all students achieve a standard of rigor, but a major downside is curriculum quickly becomes reductive.
 Kindergartners should be able to add single digits?
 OK.
-Well the quickest way for me to be sure they can do that is to drill them on it every day.
-But in doing so, we focus too much on the destination and ignore all the treasures that are to be found on our learning journey.
+Well, the quickest way to be sure they can do that is to drill them on it every day.
+But in doing so, we focus too much on the destination and ignore all the treasures to be found on our learning journey.
 What if we replaced worksheets with the thrill of observing numbers in nature?
 What if we restored the wonder, creativity, and critical thinking for the students and ourselves?

 I took a school trip my senior year of high school, during which my teacher asked us to journal.
 She said she’d read our trip journals but if we had a private section, we could mark it and she wouldn’t read that part.
 Well, she did read it.
 On purpose?
 On accident?
 I’ll never know.
 But when I came to collect my journal, she clearly knew some of my private insecurities and big questions as I reflected on my high school years and turned my attention toward college.
 She said to me, “Michal, don’t think about high school.
 You are going to go on to college and do great.
 You are going to make great friends and all of this...” she gestured to my peers and the school building beyond, and kind of waved it away, “you are going to thrive in college.”

 It was a moment in which I felt both deeply humiliated and fully seen by my teacher.
-She knew me, understood me, and appreciated me in a way I hadn’t realized and in that moment I felt emboldened.
+She knew, understood, and appreciated me in a way I hadn’t realized.
+In that moment, I felt emboldened.
 Her confidence in me was empowering and allowed me to see myself in a new way.